lwc/kumite/README.md

 <?php endif; ?>
 ```

-Requests that are not participating in the test will be allocated to the defined control variant for purposes of varying content, but no events will be tracked against them.
+Requests that are not participating in the test will be allocated to the defined default variant for purposes of varying content, but no events will be tracked against them.

 ##### Tracking events
 Tracking events in kumite is achieved by calling `Kumite::event($testKey, $eventKey, $metadata=array())`: